Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 7. The Index Hero

 The hero is a table of contents for the entire site.
 The brand name sits in the corner.
-The body of the hero is a numbered list of section names, each with a brief one-line description and a small page-number-style indicator on the right.
-The page itself becomes the index, and the user clicks an entry to jump to a section.
+The body is a numbered list of section names, each with a one-line description and a small page-number-style indicator on the right.
+The page itself becomes the index; the user clicks an entry to jump to a section.
 There is no traditional headline.

 When it works: portfolios, large product sites with many sub-sections, documentation home pages, agencies, magazines.
 Index Heroes are good when the brand value is the breadth of what's underneath, not a single slogan.

-Visual breakdown: a two-column layout — left column for the section name and description, right column for the section number, page reference, or category.
-Type is set in a strict scale (e.g. 18 pixels for the entries) with consistent leading.
+Visual breakdown: a two-column layout — left for the section name and description, right for the section number or page reference.
+Type set in a strict scale (18 pixels for entries) with consistent leading.
 A horizontal rule separates each entry.
-The entry numbers are right-aligned and use tabular numerals.
-The brand mark appears once, small, in the upper left or lower right, like a publisher's colophon.
+Entry numbers are right-aligned and use tabular numerals.
+The brand mark appears once, small, upper left or lower right, like a publisher's colophon.

 <section class="px-12 py-16 min-h-screen">